davelively14/locorum/README.md

 ### v0.4
 - Testing
   - Fixed unit testing for SearchControllerTest
-- Enhance persisted search results experience
+- Enhanced persisted search results experience
-  - Allow user to select older results, sort by date
+  - Now allow user to select older results, sort by date
   - Display "as of" for each search

 ### v0.3.2